5 Very Good, Very Specific Tips To Learn Portuguese

 As an English speaker, you can usually be understood all over the world, but communicating in English also means you miss the experience of moments like these.
-However, if you’re reading this article, you’re already one step closer to discovering the delights of Portuguese.
-To give you a kick-start, I’ve gathered some specific tips that I always give to my English-speaking students learning Portuguese in the hope they will help you speak and understand the language more easily.
-Here are my top five:
+If you’re reading this article, you’re already one step closer to discovering the delights of Portuguese.
+To give you a head start, I’ve gathered some specific tips that I always give to my English-speaking students learning Portuguese in the hope they will help you speak and understand the language more easily.

 You might already know that Portuguese is a Romance language, which means that it has its origins in Latin.
 But how can you take advantage of this while learning Portuguese?
 The answer is pretty simple: If you already know another language from this family (like French, Italian, or especially Spanish), you’ll be able to transfer some of your knowledge into Portuguese — many words and grammatical structures are similar among these languages.

-But even if Portuguese is the very first foreign language you’re learning, you’ll see that romance is in the air — everywhere!
-Yes, English has many words borrowed from Latin and other Romance languages, which means… (ta-dah!) things will be a bit easier for you.
+But even if Portuguese is the very first language you’re learning, you’ll see that romance is in the air everywhere!
+Yes, English has many words borrowed from Latin and other Romance languages, which means (ta-dah!) things will be a bit easier for you.
 I can prove it, too.
-Take a look at the sentences below:
+Take a look at the sentences below.